 - Make the website responsive.
 You need to think that not all hiring managers will be reviewing portfolios from their desktop / laptop.
 If we’re talking UX here and you don’t have a responsive website, what impression will you be giving to the hiring manager?

 On average, a hiring manager will spend less than a minute on a website before they decide if they want to dive in deeper or pass on a candidate.
 Recruiters will sometimes spend even less.
 That’s why it’s imperative to make sure all the content is relevant, consistent and appealing.

 I’ve spoken to some amazing Designers who have been guilty of this, but don’t leave it 2-3 years before updating your portfolio, even if you aren’t actively looking for a new role or haven’t changed job.
-You never know when a recruiter like me is going to pop into your inbox with an amazing opportunity or when that time does come that you start to look elsewhere, you will then have the tedious task of having to pretty much start updating your portfolio from scratch.
+You never know when a recruiter like me is going to pop into your inbox with an amazing opportunity or when the time does come that you starting to look elsewhere, you will then have the tedious task of having to pretty much start updating your portfolio from scratch.